pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum1.md

 The Chinese are running their own blockchain.
 And that would be allowed.
 But that's probably not in our interest.
-Providing, moving the trust there just to the Chinese blockchain.
+Providing,... moving the trust then just to the Chinese blockchain.
 So that's quite an interesting issue in general, that we actually also haven't thought about it.
 That we develop a kind of blockchain application, which in the country where it should be used, and where it should protect someone, they just say, no, we're not allowed to use that in general.